This document defines the binary format for the AST defined in the

 Notes:

 declarators.
-Thus, as an invariant, when validating a core:moduletype
+Thus, as an invariant, when validating a core:moduletype, the

 deftype ::= dvt:<defvaltype> => dvt